YvesLangstonMays/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

 ```

 ### pytest-cov
-**Detailed Use Case:** Your team needs to maintain code quality by ensuring that tests cover all critical paths in the codebase, especially the data processing and model components.
+**Detailed Use Case:** Maintain code quality by ensuring that tests cover all critical paths in the codebase, especially the data processing and model components.

 **Expanded Example:**
 ```bash